livingdocsIO/documentation/content/reference/document/includes/server-customization.md

   // undefined (default), 'always' or 'initial'
   blockEditorInteraction: undefined,

-  // Remounts the scripts that are inside the html of an include when this html is re-rendered
+  // Remounts the scripts and returned js dependencies that are inside the html of an include when this html is re-rendered
   remountScripts: true
 }
 ```